Olivia Price (soccer): Canberra United

 During the W-League off season, Price was recovering from her knee operation.
 She was offered an opportunity to train with Canberra United while she was still in rehab with no contract offer on the table.
 She moved interstate and started training and recovering with Canberra.
 After fully recovering, Price showed enough to be offered a contract and joined Canberra United for the 2018–19 season W-League season.
 Price's first appearance in the starting line up for Canberra was on 2 December 2018, when she set up their second goal in a 2–0 win over Sydney FC.

 In October 2019, Price re-signed with Canberra for the 2019–20 season.

 Western Sydney Wanderers

-In September 2020, Western Sydney Wanderers announces it had recruited Price citing her strong work ethic and leadership qualities.
+In September 2020, Western Sydney Wanderers announced it had recruited Price citing her strong work ethic and leadership qualities.

 International career

 Price has represented Australia at both under-17 and under-20 level.
 She played in the team that finished runner-up to the Japanese under-23 side at the 2013 AFF Women's Championship.
 She went on to play for the Young Matildas for the AFC U-19 Women's Championship.
 Price played for the Young Matildas again in the qualifiers for the 2015 AFC U-19 Women's Championship in Vietnam and scored a brace in Australia's 19–0 win against Singapore.
 On 5 May 2015 Price was named Captain of the Young Matildas for their 7 – 0 win over Indonesia in the AFF Championship.